undefynd/vagrant/README.md

 |Linux | 2 | 1024MB - 8192MB|

 Vagrant will take 1/8 of the total RAM when `ram: auto`.
-To change the amount of cpu cores a VM gets set `cpus: integer_value` in `vagrant-hosts.yaml`.
+To change the amount of cpu cores a VM gets set `cpus: integer_value` in `vagrant-server.yaml`.

+This `Vagrantfile` supports Parallels and Virtualbox as providors.

 ## Simple VM